-16. Timer Controls: Pressing RESET zeroes the count-up timer.
+- 17. Timer Controls: Pressing RESET zeroes the count-up timer.
 Pressing the RUN/Stop key manually starts or stops the count-up timer.
-The RUN/ reload the current profile.

-Stop key illuminates while the timer is running

-17. Profile Key: This key allows you to select the active iQ Show Profile from a group of four pre-configured profiles.
+The RUN/Stop key illuminates while the timer is running - 18.
+Profile Key: This key allows you to select the active Radius Show Profile from a group of four preconfigured profiles.
 The Studio OLED display tells you which profile (A, B, C or D) is currently active.
 The Studio Monitor knob is used to navigate this screen.
 To exit this screen, press the Profile key.
-You can also push and hold the profile key for 5 seconds to that the Studio monitors will be muted whenever any Studio Microphone is turned ON.
+You can also push and hold the profile key for 5 seconds to reload the current profile.

-"Stu-18.
-STUDIO: dio" is defined here as another room separate from the Control Room, such as a talk studio or news booth.
+- 19. STUDIO Monitor Control: "Studio" is defined here as another room separate from the Control Room, such as a talk studio or news booth.
 Pushing this control selects the Studio Monitor source; rotate it to adjust the volume of the Studio Monitor speakers.
-Note

-19. STUDIO Monitor Display: This OLED display indicates the volume and source that is being delivered your STUDIO monitors.
-This may be changed with the STUDIO control as described above.
+Note that the Studio monitors will be muted whenever any Studio Microphone is turned ON. - 20.
+STUDIO Monitor Display: This OLED display indicates the volume and source that is being delivered your STUDIO monitors.
+This may be changed with the STUDIO control as described above. - 21.
+TALK to STUDIO Key: This push-to-talk key allows the operator to communicate with all Studio guests simultaneously.

-Figure 3-4: iQ Main - Console Callouts

-20. TALK to STUDIO Key: This push-to-talk key allows the operator to communicate with all Studio guests simultaneously.
 The operator mic is routed directly to Studio Headphone and Studio Monitor outputs while this key is pressed.

-Room Control

-Monitor Display: This is a context sensitive OLED display that indicates the volume and source that is being delivered to your Control Room monitors, CR Headphones and Preview.

-22. Control Room Monitor Select Keys: This group of keys selects the source that is delivered to your control room monitor speakers.
-The operator may select from PGM 1, PGM 2, PGM 3, PGM 4 or two predesignated external sources.
+- 22. Control Room Monitor Display: This is a context sensitive OLED display that indicates the volume and source that is being delivered to your Control Room monitors, CR Headphones and Preview. - 23.
+Control Room Monitor Select Keys: This group of keys selects the source that is delivered to your control room monitor speakers.
+The operator may select from PGM 1, PGM 2, PGM 3, PGM 4 or two pre-designated external sources.
 The external sources are typically used for off-air receivers and are specified in the web page configuration.

-External 1 and External 2 have another function, in addition to their normal monitor-select action.
+•[NONE] Radio Zephyr EXTERNAL 2 External 1 and External 2 have another function, in addition to their normal monitor-select action.
 If you press and hold one of these keys for 2 seconds, you will see that the Studio OLED display and Studio Monitor knob may be used to assign a source on-the-fly to that specific External Input.
 Press Ext 1 or Ext 2 again to exit this Select mode.

-- 23. PREVIEW Level Control: Adjusts the volume level of the Preview output connected to your external powered PREVIEW speaker.
-Note that the PREVIEW speaker will be muted whenever any CR microphone is ON or when you are in Record mode. - 24.
+- 24. PREVIEW Level Control: Adjusts the volume level of the Preview output connected to your external powered PREVIEW speaker.
+Note that the PREVIEW speaker will be muted whenever any CR microphone is ON or when you are in Record mode. - 25.
 PREVIEW in HEADPHONE Key: The H/P PREV key controls whether audio from the Preview bus will be fed to the board op's headphones, and if so, in what manner.
-Pressing this key toggles through the following options: - " Off: The operator will not hear Preview audio in the headphone channel. - " ON (Stereo): audio from the Preview channel overrides the Headphone Monitor selection and is sent to both the left and right channels of the operator's headphones. - 25.
+Pressing this key toggles through the following options: - " Off: The operator will not hear Preview audio in the headphone channel. - " ON (Stereo): audio from the Preview channel overrides the Headphone Monitor selection and is sent to both the left and right channels of the operator's headphones. - 26.
 HEADPHONE Level Control: Rotate to adjust the Headphone volume.
-Headphone source follows CR Monitor selection. - 26.
+Headphone source follows CR Monitor selection. - 27.
 MONITOR: Adjusts the level of your Control Room Monitors.
 This output will automatically MUTE whenever any Control Room microphone is ON or when Record Mode is active